 Step Description 1 Set up IDE Folder Before you can access issues from within Visual Studio, you must set up your IDE folder in the TeamTrack Web client.
 The IDE folder is a special system folder that enables you to display specific issues and listing reports from the rich integrations to Visual Studio and Eclipse.
-From within TeamTrack, add any issue or any listing report that you want to access to the IDE folder.
-See the Serena TeamTrack User Guide for detailed information on setting up personal or favorites folders.
-2 Define Integration Settings In the Version Manager desktop client, you can optionally update settings that affect issue association in the rich integration to Visual Studio, including: Whether to apply a version label to all revisions associated with a TeamTrack issue that includes the issue number Whether to require issue associations on check-in Whether to automatically add notes about associated issues to the check-in comments for new revisions See "Defining Association Options" on page 394.

-Step Description 3 Connect to the TeamTrack Server In Visual Studio, when adding or getting a project to source control, you have the option to specify the TeamTrack server that contains the solution you will use to manage your issues.
+See "Setting Up Your IDE Folder" on page 366.
+2 Define Integration Settings In the Version Manager desktop client, you can optionally update settings that affect issue association in the rich integration to Visual Studio, including: Whether to apply a version label to all revisions associated with a TeamTrack issue that includes the issue number Whether to require issue associations on check-in Whether to automatically add notes about associated issues to the check-in comments for new revisions See "Defining Association Options" on page 367.
+3 Connect to the TeamTrack Server In Visual Studio, when adding or getting a project to source control, you have the option to specify the TeamTrack server that contains the solution you will use to manage your issues.
 If you did not specify the TeamTrack server at that time, or if you need to change the TeamTrack server connection, complete this procedure.
 When you connect to a TeamTrack server, you also login as a specific user.
-See "Logging In to TeamTrack" on page 394.
-4 Review, modify, and submit issues From the Issues view, you can display all issues that are available via listing reports in your IDE folder, or that have been added directly to your IDE folder.
+See "Logging In to TeamTrack" on page 368.

+Step Des scription 4 Review, modify, and submit issues From the Issues view, you can display all issues that are available via listing reports in your IDE folder, or that have been added directly to your IDE folder.
 For example, this may include specific reports that list only issues that are assigned to you.
 You can then modify these issues, and even submit new issues.
-See "Displaying Reports and Issues" on page 395 and "Submitting and Modifying Issues" on page 396.
+See "Displaying Reports and Issues" on page 368 and "Submitting and Modifying Issues" on page 369.
 5 Associate issues with revisions of files The TeamTrack integration to Version Manager also allows you to associate issues with specific revisions of files.
 When you associate an issue with a file, a Version Control History section is added to the issues, that tracks information about the revisions of the files.
 A version label with the issue ID can also be assigned to the associated revision.
-See "Associating Issues" on page 396. for details.
-To associate issues: Activate the issue.
+See "Associating Issues" on page 370. for details.
+To associate issues: 1 Activate the issue.
 This places the issue in a queue of issues that you can optionally choose to associate with files when you check them in.
-Work on the files that are affected by the issue.
+2 Work on the files that are affected by the issue.
 For example, you may need to edit specific source code files to resolve a problem described in a specific issue.
-Check in the files.
+3 Check in the files.
 When you check in, you have the option to associate the files with any (or all) of the currently activated issues.
 At this time, you can choose specifically which issues the files will be associated with.
 If the files you are checking in effectively end your portion of the work to address the issues, you can also choose to deactivate the issues.